 On March 19, 2021, TeraWulf executed an agreement for the purchase of bitcoin miners from Minerva Semiconductor Corp. ("Minerva") for a total of 30,000 MV7 miners, with originally scheduled monthly deliveries of miners each between November 2021 and January 2022, for an aggregate price of \$118.5 million (the "Minerva Purchase Agreement").
 Pursuant to the Minerva Purchase Agreement, the Company paid an initial deposit of \$23.7 million.
 Concurrently with the execution of the Nautilus Cryptomine Joint Venture agreement, TeraWulf assigned the Minerva Purchase Agreement to Nautilus During the period February 8, 2021 (date of inception) to December 31, 2021, the Company paid Minerva \$16.8 million and was reimbursed by Talen for 50% of that amount and also reimbursed by Talen an additional amount of \$11.9 million related to 50% of the initial deposit paid.
-The balance of payments under the Minerva Purchase Agreement were originally scheduled to be paid as follows: (i) 30% of the total price six months before the shipping date of each batch of bitcoin miners; and (iii) the remaining 20% of the total price one month before the shipping date of each batch of bitcoin miners; and (iii) the remaining 20% of the total price one month before the shipping date of each batch of bitcoin miners and the initial pricing and delivery schedule.
+The balance of payments under the Minerva Purchase Agreement were originally scheduled to be paid as follows: (i) 30% of the total price six months before the shipping date of each batch of bitcoin miners; (ii) 30% of the total price one month before the shipping date of each batch of bitcoin miners.
+Production delays at Minerva's factory have impacted the initial pricing and delivery schedule.
 Accordingly, Nautilus and Minerva have deemed all payments made to date to apply to the initial 9,000 miners to be shipped.
 As of March 30, 2023, Nautilus had not amended the Minerva Purchase Agreement.